manticoresoftware/manticoresearch/src/auth/spec.md

 - Joining a cluster overrides local `system.auth_users` and `system.auth_permissions` with the cluster’s version.
 - Dumps the original local data to `searchd` log as a backup.
 - Ensures all nodes share consistent authentication and authorization data.
 - Replication involves several internal commands, which, while not directly accessible to users, must still be protected by authentication and authorization.
-To address this, the `CREATE CLUSTER`, `JOIN CLUSTER`, and `ALTER CLUSTER` commands have been updated.
-These commands now leverage a special permission action called **replication**, which allows a user to perform all internal replication-related operations.
+To address this, cluster-management SQL commands (`CREATE CLUSTER`, `JOIN CLUSTER`, `DELETE CLUSTER`, and `ALTER CLUSTER`) leverage a special permission action called **replication**, which allows a user to perform replication-related operations.

 If a cluster is associated with a specific user, that user's credentials will be used for all internal replication commands executed on behalf of the cluster.